zentrocdot/sd-webui-aspect_ratios-dd/README.md

 #### Version 0.0.0.6
 #### Extension for the AUTOMATIC1111 Web UI

-<p align="justify">sd-webui-aspect_ratios-dd is an <i>Extension</i> for the <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">AUTOMATIC1111</a>, which is adding the new functionality for the selection of predefined or user defined <i>aspect ratios</i> to the AUTOMATIC1111 web UI.</p>
+<p align="justify">sd-webui-aspect_ratios-dd is an <i>Extension</i> for the <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">AUTOMATIC1111</a> web UI, which is adding a new functionality for the selection of predefined or user defined <i>aspect ratios</i> to the <i>AUTOMATIC1111</i> web UI.</p>

 ---

 ## Preface

 <p align="justify">After writing my first <i>Extension</i> the realisation of this <i>Extension</i> was a little bit more complicated.
-I had a steep learning curve while programming using <i>gradio</i>.
+I had a steep learning curve while programming using <i>Gradio</i>.
 At the end of the day everything works as expected.</p>

 <p align="justify">This will be the last version I have programmed for the time being.
 It fulfils its purpose and can be adapted to personal requirements.
-Maintenance and bug fixing are not affected by this statement.</p>
+Maintenance and bug fixing are not affected by the last statement.</p>

 ---